wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 1. Add file

-1. chit-chat: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base?tabs=v1">Adding "chit-chat"</a> to your knowledge base (by selecting a personality) automatically adds questions and responses to your knowledge base, which enables your bot to answer small-talk questions in a voice that fits your brand.
+1. chit-chat: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base?tabs=v1">Adding "chit-chat"</a> to your knowledge base (by selecting a personality) automatically adds questions and responses to your knowledge base, which enables your bot to answer small-talk questions in a voice (personality) of your choice:
    * None
    * Professional << select this.
    * Friendly